 Suppose the company continues to treat you like an employee, such as controlling your work methods.
 In that case, the company will be subject to misclassification and could face penalties.

 It’s also worth mentioning that independent contractors do not receive employee benefits and have different tax obligations to employees, which we will explain in the next section.

 Employees are entitled to the same mandatory benefits they would receive in their home country.

-2. File taxes with your country of tax residence and complete form W-8BEN
+2. File taxes with your country of tax residence and complete form W-8BEN when requested

 Avoid US tax implications with form W-8BEN

 The company paying you may request that you complete form W-8BEN and submit it back to them to certify that your country of residence for tax purposes is not the United States.
 This form frees you from the requirement to file a US tax return with the Internal Revenue Service (IRS).

 Once you file form W-8 BEN, this form is good for the next three years.

 Independent contractors seeking professional tax advice can use Deel’s Tax Advice Marketplace on the Deel platform to get help from a qualified tax advisor.

 3. Know the local visa and permit requirements before you travel